hanapotski/minicheatsheets/README.md

 Fork this repo and then clone it.
 Go to https://keep.google.com
 Copy and paste the text inside the files you downloaded.
-If you want to add a picture at the top of the note, just drag a picture into the note.
+If you want to add a picture at the top of the note, just drag the picture into the note.
 (I've included the pictures I used in the logos folder or you can use your own picture)

 ## Contributing